Repository Management with Nexus

 You can use the Nexus REST API to integrate Nexus in your external systems.

-If you external integration uses Java you can use the Nexus client using the dependency from Nexus Client Core Dependency for Maven Projects with the version corresponding to your Nexus server version.
+If your external integration uses Java, or is otherwise JVM based, then you can use the Nexus client using the dependency from Nexus Client Core Dependency for Maven Projects with the version corresponding to your Nexus server version.

 <dependency> <groupId>org.sonatype.nexus</groupId> <artifactId>nexus-client-core</artifactId> <version>2.8.0-05</version> </dependency>

 The REST API can be invoked from many other programming and scripting

 script is displayed in A